Patagonia on Horseback: A Travel Ultimate In Torres Del Paine National Park

 I was excited to be spending part of our time in the park at Hotel Las Torres, one of just a dozen or so accommodations in the Torres del Paine park itself.
-Many visitors choose to stay in Puerto Natales, about an hour away, and drive in for the day.
-But if you want your days to start early and end late, consider staying in the Park.
-One of the great things about Hotel Las Torres is their proximity to las torres, the granite towers that give the hotel its name.
+Many visitors choose to stay in Puerto Natales, about an hour away, and drive in for the day, but if you want your days to start early and end late, consider staying in the Park.
+There are several ways you can get to Torres del Paine — by car, bus, or private transport.
+One of the things we loved about staying at Hotel Las Torres is their proximity to las torres, the granite towers that give the hotel its name.
 The hotel is situated where many of the park's most popular trails converge.
 They also have a full stable of horses on the property with the baqueanos - or cowboys - who work them daily for tours, supply runs to and from mountain refugios, and for the benefit of guests and other tourists.

 Our half-day ride to Cerro Paine started out early and we met our guide the next morning in the hotel lobby.
 She talked about the tour, where we'd be going, and the baqueano who would be leading us.

 Baqueanos (pronounced bak-YAY-nos) are legendary in Chile.
 Known primarily for their ability to guide their way through the Patagonian wilderness, these cowboys are expert trackers and guides, and also known for the special bond they develop with their horses.
 Like the gaucho in Argentina, the huaso and baquero in central Chile, and even the North American cowboy, the Patagonian baqueano has a long and proud tradition of excellent horsemanship.
 In fact, the English word buckaroo - referring to the cowboys of the Old West - comes from the Chilean word baquero.
 Baqueanos are often also very good chefs, cooking anything from traditional Cordero al Palo (lamb on a spit) or other traditional foods of Chilean Patagonia.